 Features like rivers, lakes, woodlands and buildings are added using more datasets.
 I’ve been using the Open Map – Local ESRI shape files.
 These are downloaded in packages that cover a single grid square.
 For my examples here I’m going to use data from the NG square.
 Downloaded and unzipped, that produces a folder called OS Open Map Local (ESRI Shape File) NG.
 (Round about this point, I started stuffing all my data folders inside one big folder called OS Data, to make them easier to find.)

 The OS also provides a variety of stylesheets—instructions that tell your GIS software how to display your data.
-These provide a useful starting point which can be modified to produce your own custom styles.
-Downloading and unzipping the Terrain 50 and Open Map – Local stylesheets from the OS’s Cartographic Stylesheets page will produce another couple of folders on your hard drive called OS-Terrain-50-stylesheets-master and OS-OpenMap-Local-stylesheets-master.
+These used to be readily accessible on the OS’s own website, but now (as reported in the Comments section below) they’re rather obscurely located on the GitHub developers’ site.
+Here are direct links to the two stylesheets required: Open Map – Local and Terrain50.
+Clicking on these links will download a couple of zipped files, and unzipping those will generate another couple of folders on your hard drive called OS-Terrain-50-stylesheets-master and OS-OpenMap-Local-stylesheets-master.
 Into the OS Data folder they go.

 With all that in place, we can open QGIS 3 and start producing a map.
 QGIS opens with a load of menu items and toolbars across the top, a “Browser” window at upper left, which allows you to navigate to and load data files, and a “Layers” window at lower left, which keeps track of the various layers you’re putting together to create your map.
 The rest of the screen will hold the map itself.
 Navigating to the ng subfolder of my Terrain 50 Grid data (having first unzipped all its files), I find an eyewatering array of files with different names and extensions.
 I want to load all the files with extension .asc, and I can call them up using the filter tool (shaped like a little funnel) in the Browser window toolbar, and typing *.asc as my filter criterion.
 Then I select all the .asc files, right-click and select Add Selected Layer(s) to Canvas.